 In many cases, however, more farmers are involved during collective sales.
 Moreover, it is an inherent part of our strategy to achieve policy changes within companies, at commodity sector level and in national legislation, and to encourage other organisations and governments to replicate successful experiences on a much larger scale, so that multiple farming families benefit from our interventions.

-There is still a big gender gap when we look at the farmers we directly support via their organisations.
-Almost three-quarters of the members of farmers’ organisations are men.
+There is still a big gender gap when we look at the farmers we directly support through their organisations.
+About 60 % of the members of farmers’ organisations are men.
 Especially in the coffee and cocoa sector, traditionally more men are involved, whereas more women are producing fruits & vegetables.
-In most of our regions we see specific interventions to give more opportunities to women.
+In most of our regions we implement specific interventions to give more opportunities to women.
 Yet, we consider it crucial to move beyond punctual initiatives towards mainstreaming gender equality and equity in our programmes.
 To this end, we have developed a Global Gender Inclusion strategy in 2020.